Financial Aid FAQs

 If there is a problem or you cannot attend a class, talk to your instructor as soon as possible to discuss your situation before withdrawing from the class.
 Do not simply stop going to class without submitting an official withdrawal!

 Yes.
-Your Mom must report her marital status as "married" on the FAFSA.
-Since your Mom and Step-father financially support the household, both of their financial information (income and assets) is reported when you complete the FAFSA.
+Your mom must report her marital status as "married or remarried" on the FAFSA.
+If you are legally adopted by your stepfather, both your mom's and stepfather's financial information (income and assets) is reported when you complete the FAFSA.

-Harper College offers funding to our students through more than 100 different scholarship opportunities.
-These scholarships are categorized into four general areas; Academic and Leadership Scholarships, Harper College Educational Foundation Scholarships, Transfer Scholarships, and Adult Learner Grants.
-Check out Scholarships for awarding criteria, status, and application information.
+Harper College offers funding to our students through more than 150 different scholarship opportunities through the Harper Educational Foundation.
+Check out these Scholarships for the awarding criteria, status, and application information.

 Private scholarships are a growing source of funding for students.
 The challenge is where to find them.
 There are a number of FREE, reputable scholarship search services available.
 Many awards are based on your specific interests, skills, careers, and affiliations.
-We have provided reputable sources in Links and Resources.
-Be aware that there some scam scholarship services out there that try to take advantage of students.
+We have provided reputable sources in Private Scholarships.
+Be aware of scam scholarship services.
 The Federal Trade Commission has published guidelines for you to observe.
 Remember, you should never pay a fee for scholarship assistance and if it sounds too good to be true, consider this as a warning sign.

 Congratulations!
 When you receive a scholarship, review the scholarship announcement to see what you may need to do in order to receive the funds.
-Be sure to notify the Office of Student Financial Assistance of your scholarship.
+Be sure to notify the One Stop of your scholarship.
 In some cases we may be able to reduce your loan amounts, resulting in less money you need to repay.